PTNobel/dotfiles/vim/.vim/bundle/vim-grammarous/README.md

 ### Operator mappings

-Operator mapping checks grammar errors in the extent which the text object specify.
+Operator mapping checks grammatical errors in the extent which the text object specifies.
 This mapping is available when [vim-operator-user](https://github.com/kana/vim-operator-user) is installed.

 | Mappings                      | Description                            |
 | ----------------------------- |:-------------------------------------- |